deeplearning4j/deeplearning4j/glossary.md

 ###<a name="hot">One-Hot Encoding</a>
 Used in classification and bag of words.
 The label for each example is all 0s, except for a 1 at the index of the actual class to which the example belongs.
 For BOW, the one represents the word encountered.

+###<a name="pooling">Pooling</a>
+Pooling, max pooling and average pooling are terms that refer to downsampling or subsampling within a convolutional network.
+Downsampling is a way of reducing the amount of data flowing through the network, and therefore decreasing the computational cost of the network.
+Average pooling takes the average of several values.
+Max pooling takes the greatest of several values.
+Max pooling is currently the preferred type of downsampling layer in convolutional networks.

 ###<a name="reconstructionentropy">Reconstruction Entropy</a>
 After applying Gaussian noise, a kind of statistical white noise, to the data, this [objective function](#objectivefunction) punishes the network for any result that is not closer to the original input.
 That signal prompts the network to learn different features in an attempt to reconstruct the input better and minimize error.